-Observe from Figure 70 that the Guemes waterway zone is not the largest contributor to system wide POTENTIAL oil losses anymore in Case T. Instead the Haro-Strait/Boundary pass waterway zone is now the largest contributor East-Strait of Juan de Fuca the second largest, etc.
+Observe from Figure 69 that the Guemes waterway zone is not the largest contributor to system wide POTENTIAL oil losses anymore in Case T. Instead the Haro-Strait/Boundary pass waterway zone is now the largest contributor, East-Strait of Juan de Fuca the second largest, etc.

-Concentrating now on the y-axis labels, the absolute percentage changes are indicated to left and to the right a relative waterway zone factor is evaluated by waterway zone.
+Concentrating now on the y-axis labels, the absolute percentage changes are indicated to left.
+To the right a relative multiplicative factor is evaluated by waterway zone.
 For example, we have for the Guemes waterway zone: